EmadBinAbid/newstore/README.md

 Every endpoint requires an API token that must be provided in the request header against the key `Authorization`.
 In our promotional stages, we have given free API token to our clients as `wErdTg123STELLICgF5GhK`.

+## Postman Collection
+To save your time creating dummy requests, we have already come to your rescue.
+You can find a full-fledged ready Postman collection at `./scripts/Newstore.postman_collection.json` containing requests against all the supported endpoints so far.
+We will keep on updating it as the product grows.

 ## Running the App
 To run this app, navigate to the project's root directory and run `python manage.py runserver` in the terminal.
 Your application should be up and running at `localhost:8000`.